EcoDynForecast/FREC3004_EnvInformatics_Class/Module5_Climate_Change/Module5_climate_change_student.md

 steepest slopes.
 Remember a rate of change is the temperature change divided by the time change

-\[Challenge (not graded): Rather than visually selecting a period, write code to find which period in the data is the steepest\]
+\[Advance options for solving Question 7: Rather than visually selecting a period, write code to find which period in the data is the steepest\]

 Using your visual selection or you selection from the challenge, use the x-axis values that represent the steepest period to filter the dataset